-KICKR SMART BIKE- This smart bike from Wahoo Fitness took the spotlight.
+KICKR SMART BIKE- The KICKR Smart Bike from Wahoo Fitness took the spotlight.
 The bike is fully customizable and can tilt up and down simulating gradient changes.
 It can measure accurate power within +/-2% up to 2,200 watts and doesn’t require calibration.
 The bike can simulate inclines of up to +20% and declines of -15%.

-The KICKR BIKE retails for $3,499.99 and available in October 2019 to US customers, with Europe and other markets following in early 2020.
+The KICKR BIKE retails for $3,499.99 and available in November of this year (2019) to US customers, with Europe and other markets following in early 2020.

 KICKR 2018 AND KICKR CORE – Wahoo also released integrated cadence and multiple Bluetooth connection for their KICKR and KICKR Core trainers, as well as new bundle pricing across all their KICKR products.
 This is available via a firmware update for all 2018 KICKR and KICKR Core models.
 I covered this in a little more details here.